OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class03-ReleasesAndDeployments.md

 [Click DEPLOY]

-Once the Deploymenthas started, you are shown a Task Summary screen.
+Once the Deployment has started, you are shown a Task Summary screen.
 This gives you an overview of all the Steps that will run, and their status.

 On the right side of the screen you can see the Release Notes provided when the Release was created.
 We can also see the Task History, with details such as when the task was started and who triggered it.